shyam-ramakrishnan/vmops/README.md

 ## VMOps

-VMOps is a reactor bot implemented in Slack to automate VM operations in AWS servers using Ansible and Vagrant.
+VMOps is a reactor bot implemented in Slack to automate VM operations in AWS servers using Ansible.
+Primary users would be DevOps engineers who are familiar with configuration management and AWS cloud.

 **Problems solved by the Bot:**